 The 200+ Semifinalist Profiles for the 2016 Lippman Kanfer Prize for Applied Jewish Wisdom are a treasure trove of information about how organizations are seeking to apply Jewish wisdom.
 They can help us better understand what Jewish wisdom programs value and are seeking to transmit and apply; how they are making that wisdom accessible and applicable to participants; what they are learning about the factors that make for effective programs; and what impacts they are having, both on participants and more broadly.

-We are pleased to present an evolving series of case studies based on our information, edited by Jon Woocher, Senior Fellow, and authored by various thinkers and practitioners from the Jewish philanthropic and professional communities.
+We are pleased to present an evolving series of case studies based on our information, which was edited by Jon Woocher z”l, Founding President and Senior Fellow.

 These digital resources are free to download, but we ask for your registration, to help us evaluate our impact and better reach the community of individuals and organizations interested in applying Jewish wisdom.